FRANCES TAYLOR of Alabama

 She has a long history of service to the Republican Party starting as the county co-chair for Reagan-Bush and as the Alabama Federation of Young Republican’s National Committeewoman and Vice-Chair.
 Since then she has served in many roles for both the AFRW and the state party.

-Among her civic duties, she is a member of the Board of Trustees for the Alabama Institute for the Deaf and Blind, board member for the American Cancer Society’s Summer Lights Gala and a Stephen’s Minister at her Church.
+Among her civic duties, she is the Chairman of the Board of Trustees for the Alabama Institute for the Deaf and Blind, previous board member for the American Cancer Society’s Summer Lights Gala and a Stephen’s Minister at her church.

 Frances uses her secret security clearance as a defense contractor for AMCOM on Redstone Arsenal where she does financial and process analysis for various weapon systems.
 Work has taken her from Pearl Harbor to RAF Lakenheath and Mildenhall in England.
 She is passionate about helping to secure the defenses of the United States of America.